sleepycat/CDS_RemarkJS/README.md

-# API Thinking
+# API Basics

-This is a presentation on APIs
+This is a presentation on the basic concept behind an API: direct access to data without having it comingled with presentation.